Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Geometry and notation

 where the potentials $U,U^i$ satisfy the equations

+and $\Delta$ is the usual Laplace operator.
 The energy (mass) density $\rho$ and the energy density flux $\rho^i$ are related to the energy-momentum tensor of the Earth by $\rho = (T^{00} + T^{ii})/c^2$ and $\rho^i = T^{0i}/c$, evaluated in the Geocentric Celestial Reference System (GCRS) with Cartesian coordinates $(T,X,Y,Z)$, and $v^i$ is the gravitating matter's velocity.
-For the scalar and vector potentials one obtains \cite{Chandrasekhar:1965}
+For the scalar and vector potentials, one obtains \citep{Chandrasekhar:1965}

-To construct the pN approximation of the Schwarzschild spacetime, we have to use the Newtonian gravitational potential of a spherically symmetric mass distribution\footnote{Here, we adopt the positive sign convention, which is commonly used in geodesy.
+To construct the pN approximation of the Schwarzschild spacetime, we have to use the Newtonian gravitational potential of a spherically symmetric mass distribution \footnote{Here, we adopt the positive sign convention, which is commonly used in geodesy.
 Note that in physics the attractive gravitational potential is usually taken to be negative.},

 where $R=\sqrt{X^2+Y^2+Z^2}$ is the distance to the center of mass in the GCRS.
 The vector potential $U^i$ vanishes identically because there are no mass currents present.
-Hence, the pN metric \eqref{Eq_pN_metric} for the first order approximation of the Schwarzschild spacetime becomes
+Hence, the pN metric \eqref{Eq_pN_metric} for the first-order approximation of the Schwarzschild spacetime becomes

 Now, we introduce spherical coordinates $(R,\Theta,\Phi)$, by the usual relations to $(X,Y,Z)$, and rewrite the metric \eqref{Eq_pN_metric_Schwarzschild} in the new coordinates to obtain